-Imagine you’re in some high-stakes situation.
-You’re meeting someone on a date for the first time and you want to know if the other person likes you (or is a serial killer).
-Your boss calls you into his or her office for some feedback about your idea and you want to know if you’re getting the whole truth or if your boss is holding something back.
-Or maybe you’re a police officer and you want to know if the person you pulled over is just nervous or maybe dangerous.
+Imagine you’re in a tense situation.
+You’re going on a first date and want to find out if the other person likes you (or is a serial killer).
+Your boss calls you into their office to discuss your idea, and you want to know if they’re being completely honest or hiding something.
+Or perhaps you’re a police officer and want to determine if the driver you stopped is just anxious or potentially a threat.

 Which of the following clues about body language could help you?